bybang/bybang.github.io/_posts/2023-12-28-TIL-FASTCAMPUS-006.md

 Technically, the `!important` has nothing to do with specificity; it interacts directly with specificity and the cascade.

-If declarations from the same origin, and cascade layer conflict and one property value have the `!important` flag set, the important declaration is applied no matter the specificity.
+If declarations from the same origin, cascade layer conflict and one property value have the `!important` flag set, the important declaration is applied no matter the specificity.

 For more detailed information about specificity, check out [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity) document.